Twingate Connectors can either be run in a Docker container or as a

 - Docker containers are the most flexible in terms of support for any Linux distribution but involve some additional management overhead.

-systemd-compatible service is supported on Ubuntu (18.04 LTS and later), CentOS, and Fedora Linux distributions.
+systemd-compatible service is supported on several Linux distributions.
 Running as a native system service is the most robust option with lower management overhead.

 If you are running a Connector on a Linux host or VM, there are just two steps to follow to deploy a container-based Twingate Connector:

 Ensure that Docker is installed and running.
 Detailed steps for Ubuntu, Debian, Fedora, and CentOS are available from Docker, or you can use the following convenience script, which works on any Linux platform:

 curl -fsSL https://get.docker.com -o get-docker.sh sudo sh get-docker.sh # Verify Docker is installed and running sudo docker run hello-world

 Follow the Twingate Connector deployment instructions to deploy a new Connector on your Linux host.

 We only recommend installing Docker via the official distribution channel by following the instructions above.
 Different channels may have out of date versions of Docker that are not compatible with the Connector image requirements.

 For Amazon Linux, we recommend following the Twingate Connector deployment instructions to deploy a pre-built AMI, which has the